 -

-Whisk together gluten-free flour, cornmeal, sugar, baking powder, and salt in a large bowl until combined.
+Whisk together gluten-free flour, cornmeal, sugar, baking powder, and salt in a large bowl.
 Add milk, oil, and eggs.
-Whisk until smooth.
+Whisk until batter is smooth.

 -